Research with Crash-Test Dummies

 In addition to potential access to funding, all applicants receive constructive feedback from Duke CTSI biomechanical experts to help refine innovations and increase chances for success on future submissions.

-Thus far, the NFL and FRI have awarded grants totaling more than $1,340,000 to 11 winners to support product development for innovative protective equipment concepts.
+Thus far, the NFL and FRI have awarded grants totaling more than $1.6 million to 13 winners to support product development for innovative protective equipment concepts.

 TECH CHALLENGE I: